 “I’m normally a big advocate of booking ahead because a holiday consists of three delicious parts: the anticipation, the experience itself and the memories.
 If you book last minute, you only get two out of three.

 “But 2021 is likely to be a bit different.
-If summer 2020 has converted you to UK holidays, I would go ahead and book now for next summer.
+If summer 2020 converted you to UK holidays, I would go ahead and book now for the summer.
 The best places will sell out during the school holidays.

 “Having something secure in the diary – perhaps a favourite place revisited – will help keep you all going during the dark winter months to come.”Mark Hodson, 101 Holidays